Lucky Me - Baglietto Motor Yacht

 Motor Yacht

-Lucky Me is a custom motor yacht launched in 2010 by Baglietto in Varazze, Italy.
+Lucky Me is a custom motor yacht launched in 2016 by Baglietto in La Spezia, Italy.

 Baglietto– a bespoke Italian leadership